Power Swabs Review: Does It Work?

 Gels like Power Swabs and whitening strips tend to make your teeth 1-2 shades lighter but don’t work quite as good as whitening trays.

-But this conclusion comes with a caveat.
 The Power Swabs system provides you with more control over protecting your gums from the cleaning and whitening compounds.
 If you worry that whitening strips or trays don’t provide the precision you’d like, Power Swabs could be the solution.

 Don't botherOverall Experience: